-Are you selling roadmap items?
+Are you selling the future?

 One of the problems B2B software companies struggle with is the proper application of a product roadmap.
 Sales teams want to know what’s coming up in future releases, so they can appeal to customer problems the product will solve in future releases.
-This form of “selling the future” carries the risk of enticing the customer with a feature that never arrives, or arrives later than expected.
+This form of “selling the future” or “selling ahead” carries the risk of enticing the customer with a feature that never arrives, or arrives later than expected.
 Both of these negative outcomes can naturally cause problems for the company after the deal is signed.

-False promises are common.
+Confusion is common.
 Product management presents a roadmap showing features along an estimated timeline, but this looks suspiciously like a schedule of commitments without proper context.
 And any account manager who shows the roadmap in document format is at risk of presenting it without context.

 Approaches to resolve